discourse/service_skeleton/README.md

-  If you wish to change the severity level for a single progname, you can override the default log level for messages with a specific progname, by specifying one or more "progname severities" separated by commas.
-A progname severity looks like this:
+  If you wish to change the severity level for a single progname, you can override the default log level for messages with a specific progname, by specifying one or more "progname/severity" pairs, separated by commas.
+A progname/severity pair looks like this:

         <progname>=<severity>

-  To make things even more fun, if `<progname>` looks like a regular expression (starts with `/` or `%r{`, and ends with `/` or `}` plus optional flag characters), then all log messages with prognames *matching* the specified regexp will have that severity applied.
+  To make things even more fun, if `<progname>` looks like a regular expression (starts with `/` or `%r{`, and ends with `/` or `}` plus optional flag characters), then all log messages with prognames *matching* the specified regex will have that severity applied.
 First match wins.
 The default is still specified as a bare severity name, and the default can only be set once.

   That's a lot to take in, so here's an example which sets the default to `INFO`, debugs the `buggy` progname, and only emits errors for messages with the (case-insensitive) string `noisy` in their progname:

         INFO,buggy=DEBUG,/noisy/i=ERROR